 Captain Clint has settled well into his different life and is enjoying his new role

-Enjoying her retirement with Becky, who used to be our blacksmith.
+Enjoying her retirement with Becky, who is our blacksmith.

 Astrobrava was home-bred by Mystic Meg at Dullingham Park.
 She was from the only British crop of Falbrav, who stood for one season at Cheveley Park Stud before going back to Japan.
 He was a very good racehorse and won many top races with the Japan Cup, the Juddmonte and the Eclipse among his eight Group 1 victories in five countries.
 We were very excited about the mating but, unfortunately, he turned out to be a poorish sire and Astrobrava didn't fulfil our hopes.
 She has found a fantastic home with Becky and is winning competitions galore.
 It looks as though she is going to make a really good eventer.